Rivaldi0097/TCM/README.md

 There is a known bug whereby the “Book Now” button sometimes doesn’t work on Mac.
 If this happens, simply refresh the page and it should work just fine.

-## Login options

-1. For practitioner to make his unavailable schedule:
-ID: 1
-Password: hello_123

-2. Paypal sandbox account to make booking
-email: catharinaa.2019@smu.edu.sg
-password: hello_123

-Notes:
-SMSMode API only allows 20 free messages and Mailboxlayer only allows 250 email validity checks, we have set up a new account for the purpose of grading.
-If more than 20 checks are needed, please message Wellson at slack or email wellsonah.2019@smu.edu.sg.

-Google Maps API is currently implemented under an account with free credits.
-Please do not spam-refresh the home page so that it does not run out of the free credits.
-(It will still work, but our credit card will be charged).

-Regarding step 4 of build setup, the same result can be achieved by importing the Database_init.sql file directly but it may not always work due to the phpmyadmin user creation query, therefore please do step 4 (i.e., copy and paste) instead.
-This could be solved by flushing privileges in mysql (i.e., inserting a “FLUSH PRIVILEGES;” line.
-We tested this and it works, but it may be safer to copy and paste still.

-ENSURE all services are running before conducting the scenarios (some services such as activity_log, error_log, and place_booking will take a while before being fully up due to rabbitmq setup time).